jasperhajonides/dash_health_app/README.md

 # GCP deployment:

+Make sure you create a project on GCP and enable your billing because this does cost a little bit of money (£1-10?)

-First ensure `gcloud` is installed correctly:
+To host the docker image ensure `gcloud` is installed correctly:

 ## Installing google cloud sdk